Google Data Studio Tutorial

 9. Add a date range

-Allow your users or clients to select the dates they want to see the information.
+Allow your users or customers to select the dates on which they want to view the information.
 For example, my reports always default to the last 30 days.
-You can change it to your preferences like “yesterday”, “last 7 days”, “this year”… In short, you can choose a custom period.
+You can change as you wish, such as “yesterday”, “last 7 days”, “this year”… In short, you can choose a customized period.
 To enable it, first navigate to the page where you want to give users control of the date.
 Make sure you are in “Edit” mode.
 Then click on the calendar icon in the toolbar.

 data studio

 A box will appear in your report.
-Drag it to the position you want – best somewhere in the top right or left corner for your audience to see it first – and adjust the size if necessary.
+Drag it to the position you want – best somewhere in the top right or left corner so your audience will see it first – and adjust the size if necessary.

 data studio